wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/security.rst

 You can monitor your running application to detect anomalous activities.
 Tools to consider:

-- `dagda <https://github.com/eliasgranderubio/dagda>`_ - a tool to perform static analysis of known vulnerabilities, trojans, viruses, malware & other malicious threats in docker images/containers and to monitor the docker daemon and running docker containers for detecting anomalous activities
+- `clair <https://github.com/quay/clair>`_ - a tool to perform static analysis of known vulnerabilities, trojans, viruses, malware & other malicious threats in docker images/containers and to monitor the docker daemon and running docker containers for detecting anomalous activities

 All the tools above are not included into this template.
 You have to install them by yourself.